Geography of Armenia: Physical environment

 Armenia is located in the southern Caucasus, the region southwest of Russia between the Black Sea and the Caspian Sea.
 Modern Armenia occupies part of historical Armenia, whose ancient centers were in the valley of the Araks River and the region around Lake Van in Turkey.
 Armenia is bordered on the north by Georgia, on the east by Azerbaijan, on the south by Iran, and on the west by Turkey.

 In Armenia forest cover is around 12% of the total land area, equivalent to 328,470 hectares (ha) of forest in 2020, down from 334,730 hectares (ha) in 1990.
 In 2020, naturally regenerating forest covered 310,000 hectares (ha) and planted forest covered 18,470 hectares (ha).
-Of the naturally regenerating forest 5% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 0% of the forest area was found within protected areas.
+Of the naturally regenerating forest, 5% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and almost none of the forest area was found within protected areas.
 For the year 2015, 100% of the forest area was reported to be under public ownership.